-Pantheon is probably the best early game mid lane champion in League of Legends.
-He is very well known to have one for the strongest early game.
+Pantheon is probably the best early-game mid-lane champion in League of Legends.
+He is very well known to have one of the strongest early games.
 Pantheon’s skill sets are very simple, yet he does insane damage early on.
-Using his Q and charged Q in lane, he can easily poke the enemy and push lane.
-With targeted stun, his combo can be very simple and it is easy for Pantheon to activate conqueror or electrocute.
-Most mid lane champions are squishy and this makes it easy for Pantheon to kill them early game.
+Using his Q and charged Q in the lane, he can easily poke the enemy and push the lane.
+With targeted stun, his combo can be very simple, and it is easy for Pantheon to activate conqueror or electrocute.
+Most mid-lane champions are squishy, and this makes it easy for Pantheon to kill them early game.

-His early game is undoubtedly very strong, however, he falls off hard during the late game.
-If he doesn’t play well enough early game and help allies get kills, the game can be miserably hard for Pantheon as it gets longer.
+His early game is undoubtedly very strong; however, he falls off hard during the late game.
+If he doesn’t play well enough early game and helps allies get kills, the game can be miserably hard for Pantheon as it gets longer.
 A lot of low elo players fail to make use of his early game and eventually fall hard during the mid-late game.
 Once you fail to take advantage early on, you won’t be able to do much during the late game and ultimately lose the game.
-Pantheon’s ultimate is very good for backing up team and roaming, which is why you should try to roam if you have a chance.
-Roaming is very important as mid laner for the current meta.
+Pantheon’s ultimate is very good for backing up a team and roaming, which is why you should try to roam if you have a chance.
+Roaming is very important as a mid-laner for the current meta.

 Win Rate: 48.00%

 Pick Rate: 1.88%